Jacob Oulanyah: Illness and death

 Shortly after his election as Speaker, Oulanyah went to the United Kingdom for over a month.
 There were reports that he had contracted COVID-19, and flown to the UK for treatment.
 Officially, however, he was stated to have been visiting one of his children.

 Subsequently, most of Oulanyah's duties were handled by Deputy Speaker Anita Among, fuelling further speculation about Oulanyah's health.
 He last presided over Parliament on 21 December 2021.
 On 4 February 2022, he was flown via Iceland to Seattle, in the United States, for treatment of an unspecified illness.
 An Airbus A330-800 was chartered from Uganda Airlines for the purpose, at a cost to the Ugandan taxpayer of USh 1.7 billion (US$, €).

 It later emerged that Among had checked on Oulanyah at his home on 29 January after she and other associates of his had been unable to contact him by telephone for three days.
 She found him in bed, having difficulty speaking; he had not eaten in the previous three days.
 He was taken to Mulago National Referral Hospital, where his doctors recommended that he be flown out of Uganda for treatment.
 On 15 March, Among, Democratic Party President Norbert Mao – longtime friend and associate of Oulanyah, and three others flew to Seattle to check on Oulanyah.
 Around this time, the Wikipedia article of Oulanyah was changed to indicate that he had died.
 Chris Obore, director communication and public affairs for the Ugandan Parliament, subsequently claimed on Twitter that "hackers" using a virtual private network had altered the article.

 Oulanyah died on 20 March 2022, in Seattle.
 His death was announced by Ugandan President Yoweri Museveni, on Museveni's Twitter account.
 His father Nathan L'okori subsequently claimed that Oulanyah "did not die of natural causes, he was poisoned".
 According to him, the speaker had told him of the poisoning following his appointment.
 Information minister Chris Baryomunsi denied this allegation, requesting the public to "ignore" it.

+Oulanyah was buried on Friday 8th April 2022 at his ancestral home in Lalogi, Omoro District.